 Police are also looking at phone records that show text messages between fraternity members.

-Duke University said that Alpha Delta Phi has been placed on interim suspension while the investigation continues.
+Duke University said earlier this week that Alpha Delta Phi has been placed on interim suspension while the investigation goes on.